top of page

 Collar verses Harness is a personal preference.

 Your first collar/harness will most likely be X-Small or Small.
-Of course this varies by brand & age.
-We are happy to measure your chosen pup in advance of coming home.
+Of course, this varies by brand & age.
+We are happy to measure your chosen pup before coming home.

 Collar/Harness & Leash